-COMPREHENSIVE URBAN RESILIENCE MASTER PLAN FOR BEIRUT A roadmap for a resilient future AT A GLANCE Country Lebanon Risks Natural hazards exacerbated by rapid urbanization, climate change, and socioeconomic shocks and stressors Area of Engagement Scaling up the resilience of cities The Comprehensive Urban Resilience Master Plan for Beirut will provide city authorities with a strategy for addressing the city's vulnerabilities to shocks and stressors.
-A BUSTLING METROPOLIS STRADDLING AN ACTIVE FAULT SYSTEM Generating 75 percent of Lebanon's gross domestic product, Beirut is both the political center and economic hub of the country.
-Marked by rapid urbanization over the past few decades, the greater Beirut area has more than 2 million residents, including nearly 500,000 who live within Beirut proper.
+A COMPREHENSIVE URBAN RESILIENCE MASTER PLAN FOR BEIRUT A roadmap for a resilient future AT A GLANCE Country Lebanon Risks Natural hazards exacerbated by rapid urbanization, climate change, and socioeconomic shocks and stressors Area of Engagement Scaling up the resilience of cities

+The Comprehensive Urban Resilience Master Plan for Beirut will provide city authorities with a strategic plan for addressing the city's shocks and stressors and related vulnerabilities.
+A BUSTLING METROPOLIS STRADDLING AN ACTIVE FAULT SYSTEM Representing 75 percent of Lebanon's gross domestic product, Beirut is both the political center and economic hub of the country.
+Marked by rapid urbanization over the past few decades, the greater Beirut area has more than two million residents, including nearly 500,000 who live within Beirut proper.
 Long a safe haven for displaced people, the densely populated capital city is currently home to a large population of refugees fleeing the conflict in neighboring Syria.
 Beirut and its growing population face a multitude of hazards, both natural and man-made.
-The city's seismic risk is considered by many experts to be among the most serious of those hazards.
-Though it is located along an active fault system, Beirut has not been hit by a major earthquake since 1759 - but the likelihood of another major one is high.
-Most of Beirut's population live in poorly constructed homes that would be unlikely to withstand a major seismic event.
-Beirut is also threatened by severe weather events and increasing stress on its water resources due to the impacts of climate change.
-Other hazards facing the city include security incidents and overstretched infrastructure.
+The city's seismic risk is considered by many experts to be among the most serious.
+Located along an active fault system, Beirut has not been hit by a major earthquake since 1759, but the likelihood of another major one is high.
+Most of Beirut's population live in poorly constructed homes which would be unlikely to withstand a major seismic event.
+Beirut is also threatened by the prospect of severe weather events and increasing stress on its water resources due to the impacts of climate change.
+Security incidents and overstretched infrastructure are among the other hazards facing Beirut.
 Map of project focus area